YuqianCao/Final_Project/README.md

 ### Hypotheses:

-1. The best size and amount of supermarkets to be started is related to the population and income level.
+1. The best size and number of supermarkets to be started is related to the population and income level.
 2. Making the markets evenly distributed throughout the city is more profitable.